Current Honors Students

 Alex High ‘15

-This summer, I will be doing an internship at the Binder Park Zoo.
+This summer, I did an internship at the Binder Park Zoo.
 I will be an animal care intern, which basically means I get to do rotations among all of the different animals as a keeper-in-training.
 I will also be able to do a rotation in the vet hospital!
 I'm very excited for this opportunity, it's a dream internship for me! :)

 Megan Sheridan ‘16